 When allowing instant access to information, you can get real-time insights about different requests and transactions from your customers.
-Thus, allowing you to effectively and quickly respond to your customer need.
+Thus, allowing you to effectively and quickly respond to your customer’s need.

 Customer satisfaction is an important performance driver for all businesses.
-ECM systems can assist in automating customer-related processes and responding to their requests in real-time, increasing their engagement and satisfaction.
+This technology can assist in automating customer-related processes and responding to their requests in real-time, increasing their engagement and satisfaction.

 Universal Access To Information